Direct High-Resolution Imaging of Earth-Like Exoplanets: Single-Aperture Space Telescopes with Coronagraphs

 \subsubsection{WFIRST/Roman}

-Roman’s 2.4 m primary mirror yields a diffraction‐limited resolution of \(\Delta\theta\approx1.22\times550\,\mathrm{nm}/2.4\,\mathrm m\approx56\,\mathrm{mas}\), over \(6\times10^4\) times coarser than \(0.853\,\mu\)as.
-Its Coronagraph Instrument targets raw contrasts of \(10^{-9}\) (post‐processing to \(\sim10^{-10}\)), but the inner working angle (IWA) set by \(\sim3\,\lambda/D\approx130\) mas (even reducible to \(\sim100\) mas with aggressive PSF subtraction) remains orders of magnitude above the $\mu$as scale.
-Moreover, CGI performance is highly sensitive to residual wavefront errors at the picometer level; maintaining \(10^{-9}\) raw contrast over hours would demand wavefront sensing and control stability far beyond current space‐qualified hardware.
+Roman’s 2.4 m primary mirror yields a diffraction-limited resolution of \(\Delta\theta\approx1.22\times550\,\mathrm{nm}/2.4\,\mathrm m\approx57\,\mathrm{mas}\), over \(6\times10^4\) times coarser than \(0.853\,\mu\)as.
+Its Coronagraph Instrument targets raw contrasts of \(10^{-9}\) (post-processing to \(\sim10^{-10}\)), but the inner working angle (IWA) set by \(\sim3\,\lambda/D\approx130\) mas (even reducible to \(\sim100\) mas with aggressive PSF subtraction) remains orders of magnitude above the $\mu$as scale.
+Moreover, CGI performance is highly sensitive to residual wavefront errors at the picometer level; maintaining \(10^{-9}\) raw contrast over hours would demand wavefront sensing and control stability far beyond current space-qualified hardware.
 Thus, Roman cannot approach the angular resolution needed for surface mapping.